 The 60-acre wooded campus contains 39 buildings predominantly of Georgian architecture.
 Caleb Mills taught the first class of Wabash students on December 3, 1833 in Forest Hall, located since 1965 at the north end of campus and now home to the Teacher Education Department.
 Built in 1836, Caleb Mills' House hosts various college functions.
 Center Hall, home to the departments of English, Philosophy, and Religion, as well as administrative offices was built over 150 years ago and is the oldest continuously used classroom building on campus.
-Fifteen campus buildings have either been renovated or are new in the last 10 years, including the 170,000-square-foot Allen Athletics and Recreation Center, 81,000-square-foot Hays Hall (biology and chemistry), and Trippet Hall, home of the Center of Inquiry in the Liberal Arts at Wabash College.
+Fifteen campus buildings have either been renovated or are new in the last 10 years, including the 170,000-square-foot Allen Athletics and Recreation Center, 81,000-square-foot Hays Hall (biology and chemistry), Trippet Hall, home of the Center of Inquiry in the Liberal Arts at Wabash College, and Wabash Center for Teaching and Learning and Theology and Religion.